pnp/blog/content/post/office-add-ins-community-call-january-12-2022.md

 \
 **Can I display a local image in a task pane?
-I want to use a path to a file, like file:///C:/Users/user/Downloads/logo.png, but the browser forbids this action with the error \"Not allowed to load local resource.\"**
+I want to use a path to a file, like file:///C:/Users/user/Downloads/logo.png, but the browser forbids this action with the error "Not allowed to load local resource."**

 Due to the sandboxed nature of how Office Add-ins run in a browser, this isn't possible.
 Access files from a URL location on OneDrive, or other